heispv/biotope/README.md

 # 2. Add local data files for annotation and tracking
 biotope add data/raw/experiment.csv

+#    Or add all new files in a folder recursively
+biotope add -r data

-#    Or download and stage remote files
+#    Or download and stage remote files (will call `add` once finished)
 biotope get https://example.com/data/experiment.csv

 # 3. Check project status and staged files